Contents

 $CHANGES

-Let’s take a closer look at the Release Drafter
+Let’s take a closer look at the Release Drafter settings file.

 name-template: 'v$RESOLVED_VERSION'